 The latest entry to the Marvel road map is a straightforward superhero movie.
 This is perfect for those who want a light blockbuster flick.

 The effects-driven comedy is entertaining.
-There are enjoyable action pieces from Ant-Man’s perspective, which I assume to be from Edgar Wright.
-The witty fight scenes involving a suitcase and a toy train is far from the Marvel standard of big action beats.
+There are enjoyable action pieces from Ant-Man’s ant-sized perspective.
+The amusing fight scenes involving a suitcase and a toy train is far from the Marvel standard of big action beats.

 When Wright left the project because of creative differences, the company filled his seat with a more cooperative director to change the final product and suit its vision.

-Unfortunately that vision just wants show you that Ant-Man is Marvel property and then use it as a temporary antidote to the serious modern dystopia-themed Avengers sequels.
+Unfortunately, that vision just wants to show you that Ant-Man is Marvel property and use it as a filler to the doom and gloom Avengers sequels.

-Paul Rudd, like the rest of the movie, has minuscule impact.
-The guy is likeable as Scott but forgettable as Ant-Man.
-It didn’t help that he’s surrounded by pre-assembled parts from the blockbuster machine.
-It makes you wonder what Wright had in store for his character.
+Paul Rudd, like the rest of the movie, has a minuscule impact.
+The guy is likable as Scott but forgettable as Ant-Man.
+It didn’t help that he’s surrounded by generic elements that make you wonder what Wright had in store for his character.

 But that isn’t necessarily his fault.
-Ant-Man is just Marvel’s side trophy – a token to show that they can expand their franchise to whatever direction they want while DC barely manages to catch-up.
+Ant-Man is just Marvel’s side trophy – a token to show that they can expand their franchise to whatever direction they want while DC plays catch-up.

 Ant-man is a good diversion and palate cleanser from Marvel's heavy world-saving sequels, but ultimately it's a forgettable blip in MCU.